NixOS/rfcs/rfcs/0140-simple-package-paths.md

   - (-) Not using `default.nix` frees up `default.nix` for an expression that is actually buildable, e.g. `(import ../.. {}).hello`, although we don't yet have a use case for this that isn't covered by `nix-build ../.. -A <attrname>`.
   - (-) Using `default.nix` would tempt users to invoke `nix-build .`, which wouldn't work and making package functions auto-callable is a known anti-pattern.
 - `pkg-fun[c].nix`
-  - (+) Makes a potentially transition to a non-function form of packages in the future easier.
+  - (+) Makes a potential transition to a non-function form of packages in the future easier.
     - (-) There's no problem with introducing versioning later with different filenames.
     - (-) We don't even know if we actually want to have a non-function form of packages.
   - (-) Abbreviations are a bit jarring.